In my early 30s, the thought of coming out fully—of stepping out of the shadows—was on my mind.

 And maybe—just maybe—if I could find some peace there, I could find peace everywhere... 👊

-B.B.P.S. - During the original writing of BBP, I put down a BBP rumor over the weekend.
+B.B.P.S. - During the original writing of BBP, I put down this BBP rumor.

 All photos by Sterling Graves.
 Copyright Blue Babies Pink & Sterling Graves.